ethz-asl/nbvplanner/README.md

 - system/camera/horizontal: Horizontal opening of the field of view of the camera sensor
 - system/camera/vertical: Vertical  opening of the field of view of the camera sensor

+- nbvp/information_gain/probabilistic: Information gain for mapped volume, scaled by the prabability to be occupied
 - nbvp/information_gain/free: Information gain for visible free volumes
 - nbvp/information_gain/occupied: Information gain for visible occupied volumes
 - nbvp/information_gain/unmapped: Information gain for visible unmapped volumes